troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 For me, this gives `/var/db/mysql_secure`.

 The files will be automatically loaded if the grabber has access to this directory.
-If necessary then the directory can be specified with `--imdb-dir=/var/db/mysql_secure`.
+If necessary then the directory can be specified with `--imdb-dir=xxx`, the default is `/var/db/mysql_secure`.

 The files will need to be periodically downloaded and they will be automatically reloaded in to the database.
 See --imdb-download option.